lishi0927/2DTreeGenerator/README.md

 !!
 WORK IN PROGRESS !!
 ----------------------

-A basic application of the space colonisation algorithm (in 2D).
+A basic application of the space colonization algorithm (in 2D).